BlaineDev/431-classes-2022/class04/README.md

 ## Announcements

 1. Feedback from the [Minute Paper after Class 03](https://github.com/THOMASELOVE/431-minute-2022) will be posted by class time.
-2. [Project A](https://thomaselove.github.io/431-2022/assignments.html#project-a) detailed instructions will be available next week.
+2. Detailed instructions for [Project A](https://thomaselove.github.io/431-2022/assignments.html#project-a) will be available next week.
 3. Here are ten more of the interesting or fun facts about you that you included in the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey).
     - I drove from Atlanta to Los Angeles and back on a road trip with friends (about 4400 miles, or 7000 kilometers.)
     - I am a big University of North Carolina basketball fan.